zahidalidev/CS-Material/React.md

 - The second issue with .fetch() is that in case of error it excecute 'then(res => console.log(res))' block insead of 'catch(error => console.log(error))' block
 - So Axios automatically convert the response to JSON and handle the error in catch block.

+### API
+- An API (application program interface) is a set of rules that enables different programs to communicate with one another.
+It outlines the appropriate way for a software developer to compose a program on a server that communicates with various client applications.

+### REST (Representational State Transfer Application) & SOAP (Simple Object Access Protocol) API
+- It means when a RESTful API is called, the server will transfer a representation of the requested resource’s state to the client system
+-
+- Typical data transfer protocols, such as SOAP (Simple Object Access Protocol), offer excellent data security and integrity capabilities.
+Moreover, SOAP offers in-built retry logic to compensate for unsuccessful communications.
+But such protocols are also tough to work with.
+RESTful API is a simpler alternative that has developed exponentially in the past few years.
+People often get confused regarding REST standards.
+Compared to SOAP, older web services, REST is more flexible and easy to implement.
+- SOAP only works with XML formats whereas REST work with plain text, XML, HTML and JSON.
+- SOAP cannot make use of REST whereas REST can make use of SOAP.
+- SOAP is a protocol whereas REST is an architectural pattern.
+-
+### HTTP & TCP
+- As a request-response protocol, HTTP gives users a way to interact with web resources such as HTML files by transmitting hypertext messages between clients and servers.
+HTTP clients generally use Transmission Control Protocol (TCP) connections to communicate with servers.
+- HTTP is a protocol designed for the exchange of files between remote devices, specifically adapted for web contents.
+You surf websites using HTTP.
+A web service is an application that runs on top of HTTP.
+It is like a website intended to be read from other applications rather than humans.
+- HTTP requests are messages sent by the client to initiate an action on the server.
+Their start-line contain three elements: An HTTP method, a verb (like GET , PUT or POST ) or a noun (like HEAD or OPTIONS ), that describes the action to be performed.
+- TCP is used for organizing data in a way that ensures the secure transmission between the server and client.
+It guarantees the integrity of data sent over the network, regardless of the amount.
+For this reason, it is used to transmit data from other higher-level protocols that require all transmitted data to arrive.